MicrosoftDocs/visualstudio-docs/docs/python/debugging-remote-python-code-on-azure-troubleshooting.md

   - "azure"
 ---

-# Remote debugging rroubleshooter for Python and Azure
+# Remote debugging troubleshooter for Python and Azure

-Visual Studio fails to attach to an [Azure App Service for remote debugging](debugging-azure-remote.md) for any of the following reasons:
+Visual Studio fails to attach to an [Azure App Service for remote debugging](debugging-remote-python-code-on-azure.md) for any of the following reasons:

 | Reason | Resolution |
 | --- | --- |